mathieu-benoit/mathieu-benoit.github.io/content/posts/2022/10/grpc-health-probes.md

 That's how easy we were able to leverage the new [native gRPC health probes with Kubernetes 1.24+](https://kubernetes.io/blog/2022/05/13/grpc-probes-now-in-beta/).

-The Online Boutique sample apps are not supporting by default this native gRPC health probes, that's why we need to use Kustomize to use the [associated Kustomize overlay](https://github.com/GoogleCloudPlatform/microservices-demo/tree/main/kustomize/components/native-grpc-health-check).
+The Online Boutique sample apps are not yet supporting by default this native gRPC health probes, because Kubernetes 1.24+ is not widely used.
+That's why we need to use the [optional associated Kustomize overlay](https://github.com/GoogleCloudPlatform/microservices-demo/tree/main/kustomize/components/native-grpc-health-check).

 Hope you enjoyed that one, happy sailing, cheers!